 - Waki – the part covering the armpit

 The zubon is the lower part of Karate uniform.
 Similar to the kimono, the Zubon is loose as well in order to allow practitioners a seamless movement of their legs while executing kicks.
 The Zubon has several parts, namely:

 - Mata – The part around the groin.

 - Hiza – Covering the knee

 The pants have a drawstring-style closure traditionally.
 However, more and more manufacturers have started making pants with elastic closures for ease of use, especially in kids’ classes.

 The Belt or Obi

 The karate belt or obi is a pivotal part of the karate journey for any practitioner.
 Functionally, it keeps the gi ties securely during practice and helps keep things comfortable and flexible.

 Learning to tie the belt properly is an important accomplishment in karate.
-The physical act of tying the belt the traditional way corresponds with many of the philosophical teachings of karate and becomes a symbol of the life lessons that are imparted by the art.
+The physical act of tying the belt in the traditional way corresponds with many of the philosophical teachings of karate, and becomes a symbol of the life lessons that are imparted by the art.

 Depending upon how long you are practicing and the rank you are at, the color of the obi changes.
 For a beginner, it is white while for an expert it is black.